HeimmerTime/Project-3_Pieces_of_Alderaan/README.md

 ## Frontend Design

-We designed an html frontend that would be used to market the planetoids.
-It would look like the these pictures.
-CLICK [HERE](http://4e626400.sitemodify.com/)
+We designed an html frontend that would be used to market the planetoids, CLICK [HERE](http://4e626400.sitemodify.com/)

 ![Webfront1](Dan/PNG/WebFront1.PNG "WebFront 1")